Distribution-uniform anytime-valid sequential inference and the Robbins-Siegmund distributions: Distribution-uniform anytime-valid inference

-Juxtaposing \eqref{eq:distribution-uniform-asymptotic-p-val} and \eqref{eq:time-uniform-asymptotic-p-val}, we can intuit the right definition of distribution- \emph{and} time-uniform type-I error control, where we simply place a supremum over $\Pcal_0$ inside the limit in \eqref{eq:time-uniform-asymptotic-p-val}.
-We lay this definition out formally alongside corresponding definitions for anytime hypothesis tests, confidence sequences, and sharpness thereof below.
+The above guarantee has also appeared in \citet{robbins1970boundary} and \citet{bibaut2022near}.
+Juxtaposing \eqref{eq:distribution-uniform-asymptotic-ci} and \eqref{eq:time-uniform-asymptotic-cs}, we can intuit the right definition of distribution- \emph{and} time-uniform type-I error control by placing a supremum over $\Pcal$ inside the limit in \eqref{eq:time-uniform-asymptotic-cs}.
+We now lay this definition out formally alongside corresponding definitions for anytime $p$-values and sequential hypothesis tests as well as sharpness properties thereof. \begin{definition}[$\Pcal$-uniform sequential tests, anytime $p$-values, and confidence sequences] Let $\Pcal$ be a collection of distributions and let $\Pcal_0 \subseteq \Pcal$ be a null hypothesis.
+For $\alpha \in (0, 1)$, we say that $\infseqm{\infseqkm{\widebar \Gamma_k^\brackm}}$ is a \uline{$\Pnull$-uniform level-$\alpha$ sequential hypothesis test} if